mbradle/wnutils/doc/source/animate_tutorial.rst

 As with plotting,
 if you have read in the various data from a webnucleo file, you can animate them using `matplotlib <https://matplotlib.org>`_.
-We have found, however, that it is convenient to have a number of movie methods in the ``wnutils`` API.
+We have found, however, that it is convenient to have a handful of movie methods in the `wnutils` API.
 This tutorial demonstrates how to use these methods.
+Interested users may, if desired, build their own movie routines based on the source code of the `wnutils` routines.

 Animation writers
 -----------------

 The default animation writer is `ffmpeg <https://ffmpeg.org>`_.
-You should install it.
+If you do not already have it on your system, you should install it.
 In linux, use `apt-get <https://en.wikipedia.org/wiki/APT_(Debian)>`_.
 To install, type::